-Employment of foreign domestic servant
+Employment of foreign domestic employee

-57A.
-(1) An employer who employs a foreign domestic servant shall, within thirty days of the employment, inform the Director General of such employment in a manner as may be determined by the Director General.
+- 57A.
+(1) An employer who employs a foreign domestic employee shall, within thirty days of the employment, inform the Director General of such employment in a manner as may be determined by the Director General. - (2) An employer who contravenes subsection (1) commits an offence and shall, on conviction, be liable to a fine not exceeding fifty thousand ringgit.